Wells Fargo prods elite bankers, brokers to share more clients

 By halving the wealth threshold, Wells nearly quadruples client households eligible for referrals to 50,000 from 13,000 and doubles to $300 billion potential brokerage assets now kept outside the bank.

 Brokers' resistance to selling jumbo mortgages and other bank products has been narrowing.
-Many initially resisted handing clients to bankers whose services might be less than premier, but interest income and fees from selling bank products are so high that Wells, Bank of America Corp, Morgan Stanley and UBS AG have rolled out lucrative bonus plans to encourage sales and referrals at brokerage units.
+Many initially resisted handing clients to bankers whose services might be less than premier, but interest income and fees from selling bank products are so high that Wells, Bank of America Corp (BAC.N), Morgan Stanley (MS.N) and UBS AG UBSN.VX have rolled out lucrative bonus plans to encourage sales and referrals at brokerage units.

 More than 60 percent of Wells brokers have made loans to clients.
 Private bankers do not qualify for referral bonuses until they reach monthly sales quotas, but Carroll said his bankers and brokers are driven by "internal recognition for playing team ball" rather than by financial incentives.